brechtm/rinohtype/doc/sphinx.rst

 .. confval:: rinoh_documents

     Determines which PDF documents to build.
 Its format is a list of dictionaries, one for each document to be generated.
-Supported keys are:
+The supported keys for these dictionaries are listed below.
+Two of them are required:

     doc (required)
         String that specifies the name of the master document (typically ``index``).

     target (required)
-        The name of the target PDF file without the extension. title (required)
+        The name of the target PDF file without the extension.

+    The following keys allow overriding the content included on the document's title page and page headers/footers (depending on the template and its configuration).
+The values for text content can be plain text or :class:`~.StyledText`.

+    logo (no default)
+        Path (absolute or relative to the location of the ``conf.py`` file) to an image file, typically included on the title page.

+    title (default: ":confval:`sphinx:project` documentation")
         The title of the document.

-    author (required)
+    subtitle (default: "Release :confval:`sphinx:release`")
-        The author of the document.
+        Subtitle of the document.

+    author (default: ":confval:`sphinx:author`")
+        The document's author.

+    date (default: determined from :confval:`sphinx:today` and :confval:`sphinx:today_fmt`) The document (build) date.

+    The remaining keys control what is included in the document and the document template (configuration) to use.

     toctree_only (default: ``False``)
         Must be ``True`` or ``False``.
 If true, the document itself is not included in the output, only the documents referenced by it via TOC trees.

-    logo (default: ``None``)
+    domain_indices (default: ``True``)
-        Path (relative to the configuration directory) to an image file to use at the top of the title page. domain_indices (default: ``True``)
         If true, generate domain-specific indices in addition to the general index.
 It is equivalent to the :confval:`sphinx:html_domain_indices` and :confval:`sphinx:latex_domain_indices` configuration variables.

     template (default: :class:`.Book`)
         Determines the template used to render the document.
 It takes: